 - White House guidelines for opening up America again

 - CMS initial COVID-19 adult elective surgeries and non-essential procedures recommendations (PDF)

 CMS has also issued several regulatory burden waivers to provide additional relief, including:

-- CMS is temporarily waiving the requirement for a 3-day prior hospitalization for coverage of a SNF stay provides temporary emergency coverage of SNF services without a qualifying hospital stay, for those people who are evacuated, transferred, or otherwise dislocated as a result of the effect of disaster or emergency.
+- CMS is temporarily waiving the requirement for a 3-day prior hospitalization for coverage of a skilled nursing facility (SNF) stay provides temporary emergency coverage of SNF services without a qualifying hospital stay, for those people who are evacuated, transferred or otherwise dislocated as a result of the effect of disaster or emergency.

-- CMS describes waivers for COVID19 in the Emergency Declaration Health Care Providers Fact Sheet
+- CMS describes waivers for COVID19 in the Emergency declaration health care providers fact sheet (PDF)

-- MLN Matters article, “Medicare Fee-for-Services (FFS) Response to the Public Health Emergency on the Coronavirus (COVID-19)”
+- MLN Matters article (PDF), “Medicare Fee-for-Services (FFS) Response to the Public Health Emergency on the Coronavirus (COVID-19)”